Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 *“Yes, My Father.”*

 With that set in motion, all Daar could do for now was direct a few more units to the bridge and bring in his engineers.
-Pretty soon there was a sturdy shield emitter---much smaller and more portable than the big one, but more’n good enough ‘fer this purpose---hummin’ away inside the COP.
+Pretty soon there was a sturdy shield emitter - much smaller and more portable than the big one, but more’n good enough ‘fer this purpose - hummin’ away inside the COP.
 A buncha concertainers ‘cuz *redundancy,* an’ the bridge itself was secured, even if the Hunters still thought the territory beyond still belonged ‘ta them.

 The Alpha was playin’ its game differently, now.
 More cagey, darin’ Daar ‘ta come an’ play.
 He’d oblige it, eventually.